 This is the “Crystal field theory” which refers to the movement of d orbitals which is the reason why transition metals form coloured compounds.

-It is to note that transition metals are used in the making of many important alloys
+It is to note that transition metals are used in the making of many important alloys.
+For instance, stainless steel is an alloy of chromium and iron (resists corrosion very well).
+The summary of the properties of transition metal is:

 With this, O Level Chemistry Periodic table notes have been delivered.
-If you want some changes, you only need to drop a comment.
+If you want further guidance regarding the topic, do leave a comment.

 Thank You very much for staying with me in the end.
 This topic is very important from MCQ’s point of view.
 So, remember to practice some past papers so that your revision becomes even more effective.